 When it comes to ESET vs Bitdefender, the latter offers more advanced features like Anti-webcam hijack, a VPN, and Profiles.
 You can read our Bitdefender review for more info.

 When comparing ESET vs Norton, it’s quite apparent that they are programs of a similar caliber, from virus detection rates to app quality.
 However, Norton 360 has a slight edge on ESET in terms of the selection of features.

 For example, it has webcam protection, Dark Web monitoring, and a VPN.
 Also, the basic package of Norton 360 is cheaper than the standard plan of ESET.

 In practice, I found that ESET’s antivirus protection worked really well.
 It detected the potential threats and managed to protect my device from any risks it came up against.
 And, as I mentioned earlier, it performed really well in independent lab tests.

 However, ESET’s security suite is not without its faults.
-The secure browser that promises to encrypt everything you type sounds great but it doesn’t actually offer that much added protection.
-After all, it doesn’t keep you safe from screen loggers and lots of keylogging programs are able to access what you type directly from your keyboard before it even gets encrypted on the browser.
+The secure browser that promises to encrypt everything you type sounds great but it doesn’t actually offer that much-added protection.
+After all, it doesn’t keep you safe from screen loggers.

 More antivirus software reviews

 Bitdefender review: all about the best antivirus on the market